KnutAM/FESolvers.jl/docs/src/userfunctions.md

 # User problem
-The key to using the `FerriteSolvers.jl` package is to define your `problem`.
+The key to using the `FESolvers.jl` package is to define your `problem`.
 This `problem` should support a set of functions in order for the solver to solve your `problem`.
 While some functions are always required, some are only required by certain solvers.